Autism (Wales) Bill

 - A36 - David Malins PDF 137 KB View as HTML (37) 26 KB

 - Inquiry into the Autism (Wales) Bill - Focus Group Summary PDF 188 KB

 - Inquiry into the Autism (Wales) Bill – Summary of roundtable discussions PDF 274 KB View as HTML (39) 103 KB

 The Health, Social Care and Sport Committee is undertaking an inquiry into the general principles of the Autism (Wales) Bill.
 Further details about the Bill and the accompanying Explanatory Memorandum can be found on the Bill page.

 Terms of reference

-- the Bill for Welsh Ministers to make subordinate legislation (as set out in Chapter 6 of Part 1 of the Explanatory Memorandum).
+- the appropriateness of the powers in the Bill for Welsh Ministers to make subordinate legislation (as set out in Chapter 6 of Part 1 of the Explanatory Memorandum).

 Invitation to contribute to the inquiry